wp-plugins/robo-gallery/readme.txt

 = Is it possible to turn off border of the gallery thumbnails? =

 Yes, in gallery options you can turn on/off border option

+= Is it possible to customize gallery image caption ? =

+In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

 = How to load more function work? =